AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 }
 ```

-Here's how it works:
+Here's a brief rundown of these options:

 - `eslint.validate` tells the ESLint extension which languages it should check.
-- `editor.codeActionsOnSave` is like a hook into VS Code's save event.
+- `editor.codeActionsOnSave` is a hook into VS Code's save event.
 - `source.fixAll.eslint` says to fix any issues in the file being saved.

-You can remove any languages you don't want ESLint to check from the validation list.
+You can remove any languages that you don't want ESLint to check from the validation list.

+### Reloading VS Code for Changes to Take Effect

 To make sure these settings kick in for your project, you'll want to:

-1. Open a JavaScript or TypeScript file (doesn't matter which).
+1. Open a JavaScript or TypeScript file (it doesn't matter which).
 2. Open your VS Code command palette.
 3. Search for the command `TypeScript: Restart TS Server` (even if your file is JavaScript).